Part 6 - Release

 "Er… Wow!
 That's awesome!
 Yep, it's totally awesome!" he exclaimed while looking around for a pen and something to write on.
 "This Pokédex is completely filled!
 You really must love Pokémon!
 I'm so impressed!" the Director cheered as he hastily grabbed a sheet of Pikachu and Wynaut stationery that was bought from a tourist stand a few months prior.

 He quickly scribbled a congratulatory message onto it and thrust the paper into the girl's hand, cheerfully exclaiming, "Let me give you something in recognition for your feat!" before pushing her towards the door.

 "Now, do go on," he insisted.
 "Be sure to show your trophy to your mom and dad!"

 "But you just gave me a piece of paper and a st-!"

-The director cut short the girl's protests by shutting the door behind her the moment she crossed the other end of the doorway.
+The Director cut short the girl's protests by slamming the door shut behind her the moment she crossed the threshold back out into the hallway.
 He quickly turned the lock and turned back to the rest of the people in the room.